 By carrying a water bottle with you, you will have a visual cue to sip on liquids all day.
 Find a water bottle that is reusable, easy to clean, and that you wouldn't want to lose.

 Light colored urine during the day means you are keeping up with your fluids.
-Dehydration can cause nausea and slows down weight loss.
+Dehydration can cause nausea and can quickly escalate; please stay mindful of fluid consumption between meals.

 Fluid Guidelines